vishalg/wallabag-email-consumer/README.md

-# Push tagged wallabag articles to kindle
+# Push tagged wallabag articles to email

-This is a service that polls a [Wallabag](https://wallabag.org/en) instance for articles with a certain tag (`kindle`, `kindle-mobi` or `kindle-pdf`).
-If it finds an article tagged with one of thse tags, it exports the article in the requested format and sends it via email to a configured kindle adress.
+This is a service that polls a [Wallabag](https://wallabag.org/en) instance for articles with a specified tag (defaults to `email`) as well as articles with `-pdf` or `-mobi` appended to the configured tag.
+If it finds an article tagged with one of thse tags, it exports the article in the epub or the requested format and sends it via email to a list of configured email adresses.

 The software consists of three parts:

-* **consumer:** This is the part that consumes the tags from wallabag and pushes them to the kindle addresses.
+* **consumer:** This is the part that consumes the tags from wallabag and pushes them to the email addresses.
 * **refresher:** As wallabag gives no permanent api tokens we need to refresh them regularly.
 This part asks for a new token every time the old one is due to expire.
 With this method we don't need to save the